apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Former Catalan politician shot in face in Madrid**
+**Bloodlines and Bloodsuckers: Tracing Human Migration and Colonization in the Americas Through Lice**

-You can read more about it [here](https://www.reuters.com/world/europe/former-catalan-politician-shot-face-madrid-2023-11-09/).
+You can read more about it [here](https://scitechdaily.com/?p=326495).

 ## Requirements
 - Python 3.8